dart-lang/site-www/src/language/concurrency/index.md

 ![A figure showing a main isolate, which runs `main()`, responds to events, and then exits](/language/concurrency/images/basics-main-isolate.png)

-Even single-isolate programs can execute smoothly by using async-await to wait for asynchronous operations to complete before continuing to the next line of code.
+Even single-isolate programs can execute smoothly.
+Before continuing to the next line of code, these apps use [async-await][] to wait for asynchronous operations to complete.
 A well-behaved app starts quickly, getting to the event loop as soon as possible.
 The app then responds to each queued event promptly, using asynchronous operations as necessary.

+[async-await]: {{site.url}}/codelabs/async-await

 ### The isolate life cycle